 ConvertKit has a cult following in the blogger world.
 They don’t have templates and make a stern argument for why that is better.
 I’m not sure it’s better for everyone, but it’s what you get with ConvertKit.
 They do have a more sophisticated system for organizing subscribers and emails.

 Convertkit is a fan favorite for bloggers, because their system is pretty much designed for exactly what we do.
+I also find it to be very expensive, so use it when you really know your list is going to make you money.

 9. 3 Blog Courses Worth Investing In: